Legislation requires Ofcom to secure that local commercial radio stations provide an appropriate amount of:

 The enhanced local news option gives stations the flexibility to reduce the number of local hours produced, should they wish to make associated cost savings.
 The provision of local news bulletins during daytime, as well as peak-time, helps to ensure that the station's local content and identity is maintained during these daytime networked hours.
-In our research on localness in commercial radio, published in 2009, local news was the type of content most valued by listeners, and its delivery also benefits communities and local democracy.

-It therefore follows that local bulletins running during daytime hours as part of an 'enhanced' news service should not be merely tokenistic box-ticking exercises, and each bulletin should meet the requirements set out for local news in general (see guidance above) just as comfortably as bulletins aired during peaktime (i.e. weekday breakfast and drivetime, and weekend late breakfast).
+It therefore follows that local bulletins running during daytime hours as part of an 'enhanced' news service should not be merely tokenistic box-ticking exercises, and each bulletin should meet the requirements set out for local news in general (see guidelines above) just as comfortably as bulletins aired during peaktime (i.e. weekday breakfast and drivetime, and weekend late breakfast).